Antarctican0/ctrlconductor/README.md

 ## Easy Controls for Run8 Train Simulator!
-This program is meant to make using custom controls easier with the train simulator.
-It accomplishes this by taking mapped inputs of your devices and send them to the simulator in the UDP packet format the simulator expects.
+This program is meant to make using custom controls easier with Run8.
+It accomplishes this by taking mapped inputs of your devices and sending them in a format the simulator expects.

 ![image](https://github.com/user-attachments/assets/b4eab56a-b74f-4c32-bcc9-1d7a4d6a848b)